davecom/SwiftGraph/README.md

 * `detectCycles()` - Uses an algorithm developed by Liu/Wang to find all of the cycles in a graph.
 Optionally, this method can take one parameter, `upToLength`, that specifies a length at which to stop searching for cycles.
 For instance, if `upToLength` is 3, `detectCycles()` will find all of the 1 vertex cycles (self-cycles, vertices with edges to themselves), and 3 vertex cycles (connection to another vertex and back again, present in all undirected graphs with more than 1 vertex).
 There is no such thing as a 2 vertex cycle.

 ## Authorship, License, & Contributors
-SwiftGraph is written by David Kopec and released under the Apache License (see `LICENSE`).
+SwiftGraph is written by David Kopec and other contributors (see `CONTRIBUTORS.md`).
+It is released under the Apache License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.

 I would like to thank all of the contributors who have helped improve SwiftGraph over the years, and have kept me motivated.
 Contributing to SwiftGraph, in-line with the Apache license, means also releasing your contribution under the same license as the original project.
 However, the Apache license is permissive, and you are free to include SwiftGraph in a commercial, closed source product as long as you give it & its author credit (in fact SwiftGraph has already found its way into several products).
 See `LICENSE` for details.